OPENAIRINTERFACE/openairinterface5g/doc/SystemX-tutorial-design.md

 The functionality and parameters is the same, enhanced with FS6 mode.

-The environment variable “fs6” enables the fs6 mode and decided to be cu or du from the fs6 variable content.
+The end line option “--split73” enables the fs6 (also called split 7.3) mode and decided to be cu or du.

-A example configuration file is: $OPENAIR_DIR/enb.fs6.example.conf The IP addresses in this file should be updated for each network.

 Example:

-`fs6=cu ./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug
+./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug --split73 cu:127.0.0.1
 `

-Run the CU init of the split 6 eNB.
+Run the CU init of the split 6 eNB, that will call du on 127.0.0.1 address

-`fs6=du ./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug
+./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug --split73 du:127.0.0.1

+will run the du, calling the cu on 127.0.0.1
 `
 If the CU and the DU are not on the same machine, the remote address of each side need to be specified as per this example

-`fs6=du FS6_REMOTE_IP=192.168.2.211 ./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug
+./ocp-softmodem -O $OPENAIR_DIR/enb.fs6.example.conf --rfsim  --log_config.phy_log_level debug --split73 du:192.168.1.55
 `
 runs the functional split 6 DU

 `./lte-uesoftmodem -C 2685000000 -r 50 --rfsim --rfsimulator.serveraddr 192.168.1.1 -d